chelseafitzpatrick/CIND820/README.md

 5. Evaluate model
 6. Build second model
 7. Evaluate
-8. Build third model
+8. Fine tune models for increased prediction
-9. Evaluate
+9. Evaluate models
-10. Fine tune models for increased prediction
+10. Compare all models in terms of efficiency, prediction, and stability